Mclawrenceco/Journals-files/README.md

 # Tunde's Essay Repository

-Welcome to my collection of essays on various topics.
+This is my collection of essays on various topics.
 Each essay is organized by category for easy navigation.

 ## Essays